bitrise-io/devcenter/_articles/en/reviews/android-unit-testing-draft.md

 Check out the unit test results on the **Test Reports** page.
 Results include:

-test results xml
+* Test results xml

-screenshots of test cases
+* Screenshots of test cases

-* Test cases
-* Video
-* Screenshots
-* Logs
-* Files generated

 To view the test results: